mercadopago/devsite-docs/guides/plugins/unofficial/lojaintegrada.en.md

     ![Installing Mercado Pago - Loja Integrada](/images/lojaintegrada/lojaintegrada-connect-1.gif)

 Done!
-Mercado Pago account is Synchronize on your site and you can start charging.
+Mercado Pago account is synchronized with your site and you can start charging.

 > NOTE
 >